Harpur Trust v Brazel: Changes to Holiday Calculations

 This resulted in the claimant appealing the decision to the Employment Appeal Tribunal (EAT).
 They ruled in her favour, stating that section 224 of the Employment Rights Act 1996 provided a simple method to calculate pay for irregular workers (i.e. over a 12 week reference period).

 The employer then appealed to the Court of Appeal (CoA), arguing that reducing the claimants holiday entitlement was required to avoid unfair results and the potential for other part-year workers being entitled to holiday pay exceeding that of a full-time worker.
-However, the CoA dismissed this, stating that the Working Time Directive only requires workers to accrue annual leave in proportion to the time they work, but is not relevant to the remuneration for that leave.
-They acknowledged that the ruling could lead to odd results in ‘extreme cases’ but stated that the circumstances for this to arise (for example, an individual who only worked a few hours per year on a permanent contract) would be unusual.

 The Supreme Court stated – “in short, the amount of leave to which a part-year worker under a permanent contract is entitled is not required by EU law to be, and under domestic law is not, prorated to that of a full-time worker.”